 Despite evidence suggesting how the general populations' current way of eating is having detrimental effects on our health and environment.

-There still seems to be a lot of uncertainity surrounding the first steps to eating plant-based.
+There still seems to be a lot of uncertainty surrounding the first steps to eating plant-based.
 To help you out we have listed our top 3 Key things to know in getting started:

-- You will be taking ownership back of your own health
+You will be taking ownership back of you

 Keep it simple

 With the abundance of food choices, flavours and access to food 24/7 it's clear to see that anything out of that realm of 'normal' will seem challenging.

 What you have to understand about plant-based especially when it comes to cooking is keep it simple.
 For example Grains, with some seasoned veg and hummus can make a hearty meal.